Water Wizards Swim Team

 The Kings Ridge Water Wizards Swim Team is a part of the Kings Ridge Swim Club.
 Although each member of the swim team pays a fee in order to belong on the team, the pool does not fund the swim team.
 The swim team is funded through dues paid for each swimmer and fund raising activities.
 To be a member of the swim team, your family must be a member of KRSC.

 The Kings Ridge Water Wizards Swim Team is a member of the Northern Virginia Swimming League (NVSL).
 During the off season, the NVSL ranks each of the 102 member teams from 1 to 102 based primarily on swimmers’ times, and then divides the teams, based on these rankings, into 17 Divisions of six teams.
 This means the fastest teams are in the lower numbered Divisions.
-This year we are in Division 12 with South Run, Springboard, Truro, Hayfield Farms, and Rolling Hills.
+In 2023 Kings Ridge will be swimming in Division 12.

-Each family will receive a copy of the NVSL’s handbook.
+Each family is encouraged to read and familiarize themselves with the NVSL’s handbook.
 The NVSL Handbook provides the rules of the league, information of the participating swim teams and the league’s record times for each swim event.

 Having fun is an important part of our summer swim program.
 We believe in a safe and healthy environment that encourages each swimmer to do his/her best, recognizes individual improvements and provides fun activities for kids and families.